 - 3.4 There are two main types of planning policy documents.
 The most important local plan documents make up the 'development plan' for the borough, the starting point for our planning decisions.
-Our decisions have to be in line with the development plan unless indicated otherwise or by other important matters (sometimes known as 'material considerations').
-Our Local Plan, Sites Allocations and Area Action Plans are examples of this type of plan, which have to be prepared in accordance with planning law and regulations.
-Neighbourhood Plans also form part of the statutory 'development plan' once approved but these follow a separate process detailed separately below.. - 3.5 Supplementary planning documents (or SPDs) are the other type of planning policy documents.
-They do not have as much weight in decisions as development plan documents but play an important role in giving more information and detail on how our planning policies will be applied.
-Examples of this type of planning policy document are planning briefs and our Camden Planning Guidance documents.
-SPD's cannot introduce new policy or amend our existing policies and must conform with national policies.. - 3.6 The process we have to follow when preparing these planning documents is set out below.
-The main opportunities for community involvement at each stage are highlighted.
-The stages are in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012 and amendments.
-How we will engage follows this.
+Our decisions have to be in line with the development plan unless indicated otherwise by other important matters (sometimes known as 'material considerations').
+Our Local Plan, Sites Allocations and Area Action Plans are examples of local plan documents, which have to be prepared in accordance with planning law and regulations.
+Neighbourhood Plans also form part of the statutory 'development plan' once approved but these follow a separate process detailed separately below. - 3.5 Supplementary planning documents (or SPDs) are the other type of planning policy documents.
+They do not have as much weight in decisions as development plan documents, but play an important role in giving more information and detail on how our planning policies will be applied.
+Examples of SPDs include planning briefs and our Camden Planning Guidance documents.
+SPD's cannot introduce new policy or amend our existing policies and must conform with national policies. - The stages involved in plan making are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 and subsequent amendments.
+The process that we follow when preparing local plan documents and supplementary planning documents must be in line with the above Regulations and is set out in the tables below.
+At each stage in the process the main opportunities for community involvement are highlighted.